slackapi/bolt-js/docs/_future/getting_started_future.md

 ### Next steps {#next-steps}

 Now we have a working instance of a next-generation app in your workspace and you've seen it in action!
-You can explore on your own and dive into the code yourself here or continue your learning journey by diving into [App Manifests](/bolt-js/future/app-manifests) or looking into adding more [Functions](/bolt-js/future/built-in-functions), [Workflows](/bolt-js/future/workflows), and [Triggers]() to your app!
+You can explore on your own and dive into the code yourself here or continue your learning journey by diving into [app manifests](/bolt-js/future/app-manifests) or looking into adding more [functions](/bolt-js/future/built-in-functions), [workflows](/bolt-js/future/workflows), and [triggers]() to your app!